goofy2k/express_guestbook/guestbook/README.md

 4. using local custom.css with deltas from the original bootstrap css
 5. location of css and access with the Express routers
 6. use of database (mysql as mongo installation still does not work on Raspbian Stretch)
+7. store secrets and config in a separate file that is not stored in github

 Questions: